jbomitchell/jbomitchell/README.md

 I am an academic in computational chemistry at the University of St Andrews.

 I am interested in anything computational and related to molecules.
 Chemoinformatics, bioinformatics, quantum chemistry.

+📫 How to reach me: jbom [AT] st-andrews.ac.uk